ryanfitzer/ryanfitzer.com/article.md

 ## Challenges

 - Exporting posts as Markdown.
 Used WordPress plugin (which one?)
-- Updating frontmatter for a 1000+ posts.
+- Updating front-matter for a 1000+ posts.
 Used custom script (how?)
 - Handling `date` meta with `grey-matter`.
 (What was the issue? <https://github.com/jonschlinkert/gray-matter/issues/62#issuecomment-577628177>)

 ## Architecture